Architect in ChargeTurenscape (Beijing Turen Design Institute)

 Landscape ArchitectTurenscape (Beijing Turen Design Institute)

-From the architect.
+Text description provided by the architects.
 Built on a brownfield of a former industrial site, Houtan Park is a regenerative living landscape on Shanghai’s Huangpu riverfront.
 The park’s constructed wetland, ecological flood control, reclaimed industrial structures and materials, and urban agriculture are integral components of an overall restorative design strategy to treat polluted river water and recover the degraded waterfront in an aesthetically pleasing way.

 Project Year 2010